AlbertLiangca/stories/high school syndicate.md

 Wilkins was in a barn-like area, full of haystacks and levers and chains.
 He thought he remembered it.
 The glass panels on either side of the barn were shattered, and the ones remaining were so covered in grease and grime that they looked close to opaque.
 Ahead were clutters and heaps of files and guns.
 So It was America.
 There was an old and rusted american flag drooping over the girder above him.
 Another clue.
 The sun had risen, though it was half buried by the horizon.
 That was a dead ringer.

 It was near spring break.
 Maybe around eight o’clock in the morning, since he’d gotten up at six and would most likely have been out for two hours.
 The sun would have risen just high enough to leave the horizon, if he was in America.
 But it hadn’t risen quite enough to do so.
 So he was in Canada.
 Wilkins glanced around.
 There were slacks and chains hidden behind the haystacks.
 A twisty pipe ran up the side of the wall and snaked up and out of the building.
 What looked like an out of shape chugger was lurching side to side with every movement that Wilkins made.
 Lots of things that he could never have considered looking at.
 But there was a one crucial thing that Wilkins had to find.
 He glanced around.
 He could be about half a foot off the ground, chained to the post, which had been plunged into the ground.
 He shimmyed left and right.
 His clothes flapped lightly as he did so.
 The thick chains on his wrists and ankles were a tad bit too big for him.
 He might be able to slip through them with enough patience.
-Of course, he was thinking starving himself to get skinnier so he could escape.
+Of course, he was thinking about starving himself to get skinnier so he could escape.

 Wilkins loathed that very thought.
 So he got to work.

+With a bit of force, he flexed his toes and whirled his ankles around until the chains had slipped off his feet.
+After that, he unbound the rest of his feet from the chains.
+Lowering himself to the ground, he examined his surroundings again, though he was not trying to prove himself wrong as to wether he was in America or not.
+Two twigs, both the same height.
+The dirt below was soft and smooth.
+Just perfect, he thought.

+Tracing a circle in the dirt with his toe, he took one of the twigs lying off to the right of him and plunged it at an angle into the portion of the dirt closest to him.
+He then grasped the other twig and snapped it in half with his feet, then plunged those two side by side in the portion of the circle furthest from him.
+Wilkins was making a sun dial.

+After a few minutes of molding patches of dirt into a mound for his sun dial, Wilkins looked into the mirror opposite of him.